 Lemon Myrtle is a flowering and essential oil yielding tree originating from Australia, its natural range limited to pockets of subtropical forest on the east coast of the continent.

-It grows at a slow to moderate rate, to heights of up to 25 m (65 ft) in native forests with a straight, slim trunk up to 0.25 m (10 in) in diameter, and clear of branches for more than half the height.
+It grows at a slow to moderate rate, in native forests to heights of up to 25 m (65 ft), with a straight, slim trunk up to 0.25 m (10 in) in diameter and clear of branches for more than half the tree height.
 On open sites, it is more typically 5 to 10 m (15 to 30 ft) tall with a low-branching habit, forming a densely leafy pyramidal crown.
 The bark is thin, grey- or light-brown, rough and fissured, sometimes flaking.

-The leaves are lance-shaped, 7 to 12 cm (2.8 to 4.7 in) long, lime green when young, becoming dark green and have a strong lemon fragrance when crushed.
+Leaves lance-shaped, 7 to 12 cm (2.8 to 4.7 in) long, lime green when young, becoming dark green and with a strong lemon fragrance when crushed.
 They remain on the tree throughout the year.

 From spring to early summer, small creamy-white flowers with long stamens bloom in profuse clusters that almost hide the green foliage from view.
 They are followed by brown, woody seed capsules with small seed inside.
-The seed are released when the capsules fall to the ground and split open on impact.
+The seed are released when the capsules fall to the ground and split open.

 Around 8,000 kgs of fresh leaves are harvested per hectare per year in commercial plantations and with an oil content of 0.7% to 1% yield 56 to 80 kgs of oil, or the equivalent of 50 to 70 pounds of oil per acre.

 The fresh or dried and crushed leaves are used as a culinary herb, to add flavour to both sweet and savoury dishes, as well to flavour oils, syrups and preserves, or they can be brewed into a citrus flavoured tea.